-Stroud™ Water Research Center is looking for a motivated individual who would like to gain experience in the field of communications, marketing, and non-profit fundraising.
-Join the dynamic Development team to help the Stroud Center celebrate 52 years of freshwater research, education, and watershed restoration.
+Stroud™ Water Research Center is looking for a motivated individual who would like to gain experience in the fields of communications, marketing, and non-profit fundraising.
+Join the dynamic Development team to help the Stroud Center promote our efforts of freshwater research, education, and watershed restoration.

 Build your résumé while learning about marketing, fundraising, and event planning in a great environment.
-Enjoy a flexible schedule at a world-renowned water research organization while gaining invaluable experience.
-We can work with you to fulfill college credits or your community service requirements.
+Enjoy a flexible schedule working approximately 15 hours a week at a world-renowned organization while gaining invaluable experience.
+While this is an unpaid position, we can work with you to fulfill college credits or your community service requirements.

 Duties may include but are not limited to: